Workiva/over_react/.github/CONTRIBUTING.md

   1. There are no exceptions.
   2. If you're having trouble, reach out in your PR about how to best go about testing your changes.

-6. Locally merge the upstream master branch into your topic branch:
+6. If you have merge conflicts, locally merge the upstream master branch into your topic branch:

    ```bash
    git pull upstream master